ABrethome/ABrethome.github.io/_posts/2025-06-15-pinn-in-chemistry.md

 I don't need a PINN model to solve ODE/PDE, but rather I want to use it to balance mechanistic knowledge with real data.

 However, I don't have experimental data, so I will synthesize noisy and sparse data for the purpose of this exploration.
-For the data, I will assume I only managed to get some from $t \in [0, 1]$ and my old instrument can't measure lots of data points.
+For the data, I will assume I only managed to get some from \\( t \in [0, 1] \\) and my old instrument can't measure lots of data points.
-Note that I trained my model with the PDE mesh $t \in [0, 2]$, which means the PDE mesh allows me to train my model in a space where I do not have experimental data.
+Note that I trained my model with the PDE mesh \\( t \in [0, 2] \\), which means the PDE mesh allows me to train my model in a space where I do not have experimental data.

 ```python